-August 4, 2020 Special Election
+August 4, 2020 Primary/Special Election

 A candidate primary will be held to determine final Mayoral candidates for the November 2020 General Election.
 The Primary Election will determine two candidates for Mayor.

 The City Council has advanced two questions to the August 4, 2020 ballot regarding a Franchise Agreement and an adjustment to the City’s Base Permanent Expenditure Limitation.

 Publicity Pamphlets for August 4, 2020 Election